JuliaGraphics/Luxor.jl/docs/src/moreexamples.md

 ## Illustrating this document

 This documentation was built with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl), which is an amazingly powerful and flexible documentation generator written in Julia.
-The illustrations are mostly created when the documentation is generated, the source of the image being stored in the Markdown document and processed on the fly:
+The illustrations are mostly created when the documentation is generated: the Julia source for the image is stored in the Markdown document, and processed every time the documentation is generated:

 The Markdown markup looks like this: